 Strategies Officer Actions Comp Date KPI 3rd Quarter Develop, review and implement a staffing strategy to the efficiency of Council operations CEO Review and implement strategies to increase the capacity of Council Oct-24 As apart of the organisational review.
 Recruitment for DAFF project underway.
 Provide accountable, professional, responsible, timely and accessible services to external and internal customers that reflect the values of the organization.
-DCS Review and implement strategies to for customer services 11000-74 The current process for customer requests and complaints is review and any outcome is presented to Council for consideration Full version of Snap Send Solve implemented.
+DCS Review and implement strategies to for customer services Dec-74 The current process for customer requests and complaints is review and any outcome is Full version of Snap Send Solve implemented.
 ELT are revieweing internal policies for customer service and seeking training options.